Will Peltz

 William Peltz (born May 30, 1986) is an American actor, known for his roles in the supernatural horror film Unfriended (2014), the comedy-drama film Men, Women & Children (2014), and the supernatural drama television series Manifest (2021).

 Early life

 Peltz was born in New York City, the son of Nelson Peltz, a billionaire businessman and model Claudia Heffner.
-Peltz's father is of Austrian Jewish and Russian Jewish descent, while his mother has German, Welsh, and English ancestry.
+Peltz's father is Jewish.
+Specifically of Austrian Jewish and Russian Jewish descent, while his mother has German, Welsh, and English ancestry.
 Peltz celebrated his bar mitzvah.

 He has seven siblings, including actress Nicola Peltz, and two half-siblings from his father's previous marriages.

 Peltz played ice hockey in his youth, advancing to Tier III Junior hockey with the Jersey Hitmen.

 Career

 Peltz became interested in acting while reading scripts with his sister Nicola.
 In 2009, he moved to Los Angeles and secured his first roles in film productions.

 In 2014, he had his first major role in Jason Reitman's drama film Men, Women & Children.
 That same year, he starred in the horror film Unfriended as Adam Sewell.